Marriage License Requirements

 Marriage Certificate Completion

-It is the responsibility of the officiant (a member of the clergy or justice of the peace) to complete the marriage certificate and forward the same back to the Clerk’s Office for recording.
+It is the responsibility of the officiant (a member of the clergy, justice of the peace or one day solemnizer) to complete the marriage certificate and forward back to the Clerk’s Office for recording.
 The certificate is not valid until it has been recorded in the office from where it was originated.
 If a member of the clergy is performing the ceremony, the couple should ensure that they are in conformity with the appropriate religious tenets.

 If an out-of-state member of the clergy is to perform the marriage, a special certificate must be obtained from the Secretary of the Commonwealth prior to performing the ceremony.
-Contact the Commissions Office for more information at 617-727-2836.
-In some instances, a couple may wish to have a “layperson” solemnize their marriage.
-For more information regarding this wedding ceremony, contact the Governor’s Council at 617-727-5787.
+Please follow this link for the application https://www.sec.state.ma.us/divisions/commissions/download/nonresclergyapp.pdf .
+In some instances, a couple may wish to have a friend or family member solemnize their marriage.
+For more information regarding this wedding ceremony please follow this link https://www.sec.state.ma.us/OneDayWeb/External/Welcome.aspx.

 In Stoneham, the fee to apply for a marriage license is $40; this fee includes a certified copy of your marriage license.
-Information on how to obtain additional copies of the marriage certificate, please go to the Vital Records section on this website.
+Additional copies are available for $15 per certified copy.